chenzxlabhzau/pyMeSHSim/README.rst

 pyMeSHSim at glance
 ===================

-DBiomedical named entity (Bio-NE) recognition, normalization, and comparison
+Biomedical named entity (Bio-NE) recognition, normalization, and comparison
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The recognition and normalization of bio-NE, especially for diseases, play an important role in clinical and biomedical research, such as clinical decision support, cohort